rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 ## Tagging and delete snapshots

 It is advised to cleanup the number of snapshots.
 Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.
+It is advised to cleanup the number of snapshots.
+Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.